Why Is Hydration Important?

 It’s not just the AC that keeps you cool.
 Drinking the recommended 8-11 glasses of water a day helps keep your body at a healthy temperature.
 If your body becomes too hot, your body will sweat to maintain a stable temperature.
 That’s why after a morning workout, or even during a poolside afternoon, it’s critical that you stay hydrated to make up for lost fluids.

 Maintaining a healthy immune system is more important than ever.
-Without immunity, your body is left defenseless against fighting disease.
+Without immunity, your body is left defenseless against disease.
 Not only that, but if your days are filled with busy work schedules, taking care of your family, and finding time for yourself, then staying healthy is paramount.
 By prioritizing hydration, you ensure that vital nutrients and immune cells are traveling to the parts of the body that need them.

 Even the toughest parts of your body need hydration to function properly.
 The musculoskeletal system is the architecture of your body, and without it, simple functioning like sitting, standing, and moving through your day would be impossible.